u-boot/u-boot/doc/driver-model/design.rst

    2. If plat_auto is non-zero, then the platform data space is allocated.
-This is only useful for device tree operation, since otherwise you would have to specific the platform data in the U_BOOT_DEVICE() declaration.
+This is only useful for device tree operation, since otherwise you would have to specific the platform data in the U_BOOT_DRVINFO() declaration.
 The space is allocated for the device and zeroed.
 It will be accessible as dev->plat.

    3. If the device's uclass specifies a non-zero per_device_auto,